+Do you have too much to do?
 Do you ever feel overwhelmed?
 Believe me, I’ve been there.
 I’ve been a mom for more than half my life (19 years now) and with five kids at varying ages, plus my own business to run, I have no shortage of things to do.
-I’ve learned over the years to prioritize things and to schedule my time better, and also not to overcommit.
+I’ve learned over the years to prioritize things and to schedule my time better, and also not overcommit.
 I always play it safe rather than sorry when it comes to deciding how much I think I can do on a given day/week/month.

 So, what do you do when you have too much to do?